Dear Supporters of Free Speech

 Although the SEC wants to take Richard Heart’s statements out of context about not promising results as “tongue in cheek” promises from Mr. Heart to get around selling an unregistered security, the sacrifice was simply not a security offering.
 Sacrificers to a decentralized blockchain have no ownership or ownership interest of any entity or any company at all.
 There was no common pool of money, since the sacrificed money was by definition, gone, and we all understood that we would have no claim to it, but we would have a permanent record of what we did, etched in digital stone on a blockchain network.

-3 ).
+We passionately embraced the PulseChain and PulseX public sacrifices to uphold fundamental principles of freedom of speech and assembly which we believe to be precious, as articulated by Richard Heart.
+Mr. Heart has a long history of pontificating his opinions, and these well thought-out opinions have garnered him a huge following of intelligent, independent thinkers (See Appendix Item 3 ).
 In the case of the PulseChain and PulseX public sacrifices, we firmly believe that controlling one's own financial decision-making process in blockchain is akin to freedom of speech (and freedom of assembly since most assemblies involve speech).
 Since money has been affirmed to be a form of free speech protected by the 1st amendment to the constitution (and recognized by the US Supreme Court in cases such as Buckley v.
 Valeo 424 U.S. 1, and Citizens United v.
 Federal Election Commission, 558 U.S. 310), our ability to make a financial statement is protected and should not be attacked by the SEC.
 In this case, the SEC has overstepped and harmed us by devaluing our cryptocurrency and mislabelling our sacrifices as unregistered security offerings.
 Decentralized blockchains such as PulseChain are literally operated by money, and in the case of these sacrifices, these blockchains published an unalterable trail of how such monies were sacrificed.
 Richard Heart went to great lengths to have disclaimers, and to often publicly state that software is hard, crypto is harder, blockchain development is harder yet, and that there could be no guarantee or even expectation of results.
 The only thing we ever knew for sure was that we would receive an inalienable record of our sacrifices for First Amendment issues, carved into the decentralized Ethereum blockchain, which should stand without the possibility of censorship by any government or other entities, for the balance of time in memoriam.

 Our sacrifice engagement with these personal properties were grounded in the understanding that we might receive nothing in return for our sacrifice and that the value of any future holdings we might receive from this sacrifice would initially be worth a value of zero US dollars at launch, IF the PulseChain project ever launched at all.
 We further understood that if the PulseChain blockchain was successful in launching, these tokens could be distributed by an entity who might be Richard Heart, or even another unknown party.
 When the project did launch successfully and complete, and digital tokens were assigned to addresses, they had no US dollar value assigned to them for four days.
 We expected and recognized the inherent risks associated with such ventures and willingly chose to participate anyway.
 Since we took a long-term view, we were happy with the results.
 Since its inception, the blockchain itself has operated flawlessly without issues, and offers a great value as a cheaper, faster version of the Ethereum blockchain.